 4) streptococcus

-010. Which of the following is not characteristic of the inflammation phase in wound healing?
+010. Which of the following is not typical for the inflammation phase of a wound process?

 1) development of inflammatory edema